One Week Costa Rica Itinerary - Arenal, Monteverde, & Manuel Antonio

 Renting a car

-Before we get into the day-by-day, it’s important to mention that this plan is not really feasible if you’ll be relying on public transportation, so you should expect to rent a car if you want to follow this route.
+The plan in this itinerary is not feasible if you’ll be relying on public transportation, at least not in only 7 days.
+So, you should expect to rent a car if you want to follow this route.

 Renting a car in Costa Rica is easy, driving is mostly hassle free, and you’ll find many of the big international rental companies here as well as a host of local ones (which are often less expensive).